Los Angeles Angels vs. Houston Astros Results, Stats, and Recap - August 25, 2020 Gametracker

-HOUSTON (AP) Rookie Cristian Javier threw well into the sixth inning, protecting a big lead and sending the Houston Astros over the Los Angeles Angels 6-3 Tuesday in the opener of a doubleheader created by the approach of Hurricane Laura.
+HOUSTON (AP) Brian Goodwin drove in three runs as the Los Angeles Angels snapped a three-game losing streak with a 12-5 win over the Houston Astros on Tuesday night, splitting the doubleheader created by the approach of Hurricane Laura.

+In the first game, rookie Cristian Javier (3-1) allowed three runs in 5 2/3 innings and the Astros used a five-run first to beat the Angels, 6-3.

-The storm was expected to make landfall on the Gulf Coast either Wednesday night or Thursday morning.
-The Angels-Astros game scheduled for Thursday was shifted to become part of the doubleheader, and Wednesday's game was postponed.
+Laura was expected to make landfall on the Gulf Coast either Wednesday night or Thursday morning.
+Wednesday's game already has been postponed.

 This was just the second twinbill in the history of Minute Maid Park, a stadium with a retractable roof that opened in 2000.
 The Astros played a doubleheader against the Mets on Sept.
 2, 2017, following Hurricane Harvey, which caused severe flooding in the Houston area.